thenicebro/scenarios/linux/challenge-analyzing-disk-usage/step2.md

 ### Result Example

+The following example is only the effect of local operation, and has nothing to do with the actual effect.

 ```bash
 4.0K    /tmp
 ```

 ### Requirement

-- Use the `-s` option to show only the total size of the specified directory.
+- Show only the total size of the specified directory.
-- Use the `-h` option to display sizes in a human-readable format.
+- Display sizes in a human-readable format.